toboid/toboid-blog/_posts/2017-03-12-validating-sitemaps-in-nodejs.md

 ---

 # Introduction
 Sitemaps are a way to tell search engines which pages on your site should be crawled and how often.
 They are written in XML and if it's not well-formed and valid, search engines won't not be able to crawl your content.
 In this post I will demonstrate how to use XML schemas to validate sitemap XML files.
-For more information about sitemaps and sitemap index files see [sitemap documentation](https://www.sitemaps.org/protocol.html).
+For more information about sitemaps and sitemap index files see the [sitemap documentation](https://www.sitemaps.org/protocol.html).

 # Walkthrough
 We need to download the XML schema (XSD) to validate against.
 It's available [here](https://www.sitemaps.org/schemas/sitemap/0.9/sitemap.xsd), we'll save it in it's own folder as sitemap.xsd: